Faizan-E-Mustafa/Faizan-E-Mustafa.github.io/_posts/2019-09-27-ProjectGermany.md

 ---
 title: "Study Data Science in Germany - A Guide for Masters Aspirants"
-date: 2019-09-12
+date: 2019-09-27
 tags: [Study in Germany]
-excerpt: "A guide for people who aspire to do Masters in Data Science / Machine Learning or related field from Germany"
+excerpt: "A guide for people who aspire to do Masters in Data Science / Machine Learning or related field from Germany."
 ---
 Germany is one of the most coveted place for students who want to study abroad .
 High quality education in a very low financial cost is one the major reasons that  every year a huge amount of undergraduate and graduate students apply for their desired programs .
 Germany offers a lot of opportunities for students who want to pursue their studies in every possible field.
 Like many other fields , Germany also offers best quality education for students who want to study Data Science , Artificial Intelligence , Machine Learning and related subjects .